ni/niveristand-instrument-addon-custom-device/Source/Examples/README.md

 - Two example VIs that build on the basic example.
 - Two protocol related examples.

-You can run the examples from the labVIEW project.
+You can run the examples from the LabVIEW project.
 1. Open *Instrument Addon Scripting API Examples.lvproj*
 1. Open the desired VI.
 1. Modify the message type, settings, or config file paths.